ahmad88me/stiqueue/README-pypi.md

 Note that often the client that is sending the messages is different than the one receiving them.
 For example, one client (or app) might be sending the requests and the second client is fetching these messages/requests once a resource becomes available.
+It is also helpful to use a Thread Pool such as [TPool](https://github.com/oeg-upm/TPool) to manage the number of running threads.

 #### Methods
 The followings are a set of methods supported by stiqueue